LLNL/zfp/docs/source/examples.rst

 In-place Compression
 --------------------

-The :file:`inplace` example shows how one might use zfp to perform in-place compression and decompression when memory is at a premium.
+The :program:`inplace` example shows how one might use zfp to perform in-place compression and decompression when memory is at a premium.
 Here the floating-point array is overwritten with compressed data, which is later decompressed back in place.
 This example also shows how to make use of